Georgian

 'Georgian Script' in Georgian

-The writing system /kartuli damts’erloba/ for the South Caucasian language of Georgian emerged in the 5th century AD.
-The alphabet is quite remarkable.
-Apart from the interesting assortment of shapes it contains, the alphabet is almost perfectly phonemic.
+The writing system Kartuli Damts’erloba for the Caucasian language of Georgian emerged in the 5th century AD.
+The alphabet is quite remarkable: in addition to the interesting assortment of shapes it contains, it matches the language’s phonemes almost perfectly.

 Letters

-In the first column are the original Asomtavruli capitals, in the 2nd column are the Nuskhuri miniscules of the 9th century.
-These two forms have been used together, in a style known as Khutsuri (ecclesiastical).
-The third column contains the modern alphabet, Mkhedruli, which emerged in the 11th century.
+In the first column are the original Asomtavruli capitals, in the 2nd column are the Nusxuri miniscules of the 9th century.
+These two forms have been used together, in a style known as Xutsuri (ecclesiastical).
+The third column contains the modern alphabet, Mxedruli, which emerged in the 11th century.
+(Mxedruli is the cavalry script, and I wonder if the shapes were not inspired by the accessories of a knight’s stable.)
 The letters in blue are now obsolete.
 The 4th column has the pronunciation in IPA, and the 5th column has the old numerical assignments.
 Altogether there are 45 glyphs.

 table 1 table 2 table 3